Habitat Regulations Assessment (HRA)

 There are two European sites which fall partially within Guildford Borough - the Thames Basin Heaths (TBH) SPA and Thursley, Ash, Pirbright and Chobham SAC (which overlaps with the SPA).

-During HRA of previous stages of the new Local Plan in 2007 URS concluded in consultation with Natural England, that only the Thames Basin Heaths SPA required further consideration as the Guildford Local Plan and associated documents are developed, primarily due to possible likely significant effects through recreational pressure/urbanisation and through reduced air quality.
+During HRA of previous stages of the new Local Plan in 2007 URS (now Aecom) concluded, in consultation with Natural England, that only the Thames Basin Heaths SPA required further consideration as the Guildford Local Plan and associated documents are developed, primarily due to possible likely significant effects through recreational pressure/urbanisation and through reduced air quality.
 The HRA report therefore focuses on that SPA.

-URS Infrastructure & Environment UK Ltd were appointed in 2012 by Guildford Borough Council to assist the Council in undertaking a Habitats Regulations Assessment (HRA) of the Guildford Borough Local Plan at each of the qualifying stages.
-We are working closely with them to ensure that they fully consider the policies and site allocations of the Local Plan.
+URS Infrastructure & Environment UK Ltd were appointed in 2012 by Guildford Borough Council to assist the Council in undertaking a HRA of the Guildford Borough Local Plan at each of the qualifying stages.
+URS have subsequently become Aecom but continue to work on the HRA.
+We have worked closely with them to ensure that they fully consider the policies and site allocations of the Local Plan.

 The first stage in the assessment process was the screening stage.
 This determined whether a plan being prepared is likely, either alone or in combination, to have a significant effect upon the Thames Basin Heaths Special Protection Area.
 This was carried out in July 2013 and supported the preparation and consultation on the Local Plan Issues and Options Consultation which took place in Autumn 2013.